 Evening: Indulge in a meal of Argentinian-inspired fare at Tinto restaurant.
 Try the Asado di Tinto, a skewer of tenderloin, spare rib and chicken.
 After, head next door to work off your dinner by dancing on the beach to reggae, merengue and salsa music at Zanzibar Beach and Restaurant.

 Morning: Stroll the streets of Scharloo, the historic Jewish neighbourhood in Willemstad, to snap photos of the colourful murals created by local artists.
-Stop for a coffee and French toast, in the garden of the Fleur de Marie Eatery.
+Stop for a coffee and Dutch pancakes, in the garden of the Fleur de Marie Eatery.

 Afternoon: Drive 40 minutes west to Playa Porto Mari, a pristine white-sand beach that was used as a backdrop in the 2017 Sports Illustrated swimsuit edition.
 Snorkel in the turquoise waters along its double reef, hike one of the area’s three trails, or simply lounge on the beach and bite into a Williburger—a goat meat patty topped with cheese—from the restaurant on the beach.